Safe (1995 film): Plot

-Carol White is a housewife living in an affluent suburb of Los Angeles.
-She passes her days with activities like gardening, aerobics, and seeing friends.
+In 1987, Carol White is a housewife living in an affluent suburb of Los Angeles with her husband Greg and stepson Rory.
+She spends her days gardening, doing aerobics, and meeting friends.
 Her marriage and family life appear stable but sterile, and her friends are polite but distant.
-Following the renovation of the family's home, Carol suddenly starts experiencing physical symptoms when she is around certain everyday chemicals: she coughs uncontrollably when breathing exhaust fumes from a nearby truck while driving, has breathing difficulties at a baby shower, and suffers from a nosebleed while getting a perm at a hair salon.
-As her symptoms worsen, the chemicals that are triggering them seem ubiquitous.
-Finally, she has a complete collapse while at her dry cleaners that is being fumigated with pesticides.
+After the family's home is renovated, Carol begins experiencing physical symptoms in everyday situations: She coughs uncontrollably when exposed to exhaust fumes from a nearby truck while driving, suffers a panic attack at a baby shower, and has a nosebleed while getting a perm at a hair salon.
+As her symptoms worsen, she becomes convinced that they are triggered by exposure to chemicals.
+Finally, she collapses while at her dry cleaners, which is being fumigated with pesticides.